From A Wiki of Ice and Fire

 - Main article: Ironborn

-The inhabitants of these harsh isles are known as ironmen to the rest of Westeros, but they call themselves the ironborn.
+The inhabitants of these harsh isles are known as ironmen, especially by the rest of Westeros, but they also call themselves the ironborn.
 They are men of the sea, and their naval supremacy was once unmatched.
 They are considered independent, fierce and sometimes cruel.
 They live in a harsh land and they hold no love for the peoples of the mainland and their soft green ways.
 The Faith of the Seven of the Andals and the old gods find small favor with the ironborn, as their allegiance is given to their native Drowned God.
 Many ironborn believe in returning to the Old Way of reaving and paying the iron price.

 The islands are sparse and rocky with a thin, stony soil that makes it hard for the smallfolk to farm, often having to do without the animals that might make their job easier, such as oxen or horses.
 Their mines do not produce the precious metals of the Westerlands; iron, lead and tin can be obtained, but only through backbreaking labour.
 With so little wealth on the islands themselves, it is not difficult to understand why the ironborn of old turned to raiding.